MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 Existing Dynamics 365 for Sales instances must meet the following minimum requirements to connect to Product Visualize:

-- The Dynamics 365 for Sales version, must be 9.0 or later.
+- The Dynamics 365 for Sales version must be 9.0 or later.

 - Server-based SharePoint document management muste be enabled.